Table of contents

 Sounds silly, but if your video is paused (or stuck behind a “Are you still watching?” prompt), Audials may won’t detect it.
 Start playback before clicking record.

 Since Audials records in real-time, any buffering or lag in the stream becomes part of your final video.
-Use a tool like Speedtest.net and if your download rate is below 5 Mbps, recording might glitch or fail.
+Run a quick check with Speedtest.net—if your download speed dips below 5 Mbps, don’t be surprised if recordings start stuttering or drop out completely.

-Some users reported that Audials fails to capture video streams when a VPN is active, especially on platforms with region-specific DRM (like Amazon Prime Video in 2025).
-Try without a VPN if detection fails
+Some users have noticed that Audials struggles to capture video streams when a VPN is running—especially on services with strict, region-based DRM (like Amazon Prime Video in 2025).
+Try without a VPN if detection fails.

 Even after adjusting every setting and applying the latest updates, some issues persist.
 But here’s the truth: most aren’t actual bugs.
 Through experience, both professional and personal, I’ve encountered the same recording glitches users frequently report.
 Let me clarify what’s really happening and how to resolve each one (when possible).